romanvm/WsgiBoostServer/Readme.rst

 (maybe I've missed something) or use it as a starting point for your own projects.
 WsgiBoostServer does work well with pure-Python WSGI applications and static files, after all.

+In the future I may return to the project if by some happy chance I find out what is wrong with it.
-For me, it was fun to code WsgiBoostServer and I learned a lot about C++ and Python in the process.
+But for now I put it on hold.
+It was fun to code WsgiBoostServer and I learned a lot about C++ and Python in the process.

 Information
 ===========